 - Have plenty of medications-Or the availability of refills.
 Many insurance companies only allow you to refill prescriptions every 30 or 90 days.
-Double check when yours will run out and make sure you have enough to get you through the vacation.
+Double-check when yours will run out and make sure you have enough to get you through the vacation.

 - Consider travel insurance-If your child is medically fragile or medically complex, you should consider travel insurance.
-If you have planned a very expensive vacation, probably with non-refundable plane tickets, what will you do if you child gets sick and cannot go?
+If you have planned a very expensive vacation, probably with non-refundable plane tickets, what will you do if your child gets sick and cannot go?
 Travel insurance will protect you if that happens.
 Sure, if you don’t need it, it seems like a waste of money.
-But generally it’s a small percentage of the cost of the trip.
+But generally, it’s a small percentage of the cost of the trip.
 And you’d be surprised at the number of families I know who have benefited from it, including my own!

 - Call your medical insurance company-Imagine this, something happens and you find yourself at the doctor or ER while on vacation.
-Even worse, you’re in the middle of a stressful moment, trying to get it resolved, only to be told by the receptionist that you’ve been declined because you are OUT OF NETWORK.
+Even worse, you’re in the middle of a stressful moment, trying to get it resolved, only to be told by the receptionist that you’ve been declined because you are out of network.
 Ask your insurance company what the policy is, and what the procedure is should something happen while you are away.
 Ask them to put a note in your file where you will be and the dates.
 Find out if they will require referrals.

 - Call your child’s pediatrician-Let them know where you will be, and ask what the procedure is if you need a referral in a hurry.

-- Be strategic in choosing lodging– I look at hotel restaurants and their menus.
+- Be strategic in choosing your lodging– I look at hotel restaurants and their menus.
 I check if there will be a mini-market or like a CVS or Walgreens nearby.
 If your child has food allergies or other issues (you need Ensure, something like that) you want to make sure you know where to get it.